gillchristian/tii/README.md

-#T
+#Tii

-T is an small assertion library and test runner.
+Tii is an small assertion library and test runner.

 Supported assertions: